Project-HAMi/volcano-vgpu-device-plugin/README.md

 ```

 > **WARNING:** *if you don't request GPUs when using the device plugin with NVIDIA images all
-> the GPUs on the machine will be exposed inside your container.*
+> the GPUs on the machine will be exposed inside your container.

-## Docs

-Please note that:
-- The number of vgpu used by a container can not exceed the number of gpus on that node.
+> The number of vgpu used by a container can not exceed the number of gpus on that node.*

 ### With Docker

 #### Deploy as DaemonSet:

-VGPU:
 ```shell
 $ kubectl create -f nvidia-vgpu-device-plugin.yml
 ```